KahneBench

 Interpretation

 Higher values indicate better debiasing capability.
-Measures how much bias is reduced when the model is warned or asked to reason carefully.
+Reflects how much bias is reduced when the model is warned or asked to reason carefully.

 Example value:65.0%

-Compares the LLM's pattern of biases to established patterns in human cognition from Kahneman-Tversky research literature.
+Compares the LLM's pattern of biases to established patterns in human cognition from the Kahneman-Tversky research literature.

 Measures